 Research Classification Codes

-Research priorities and classification codes adopted within Australia, and often required for grant applications, or to classify research outputs for collections such Excellence in Research for Australia (ERA).
+Research priorities and classification codes adopted within Australia are often required for grant applications or to classify research outputs for collections such as Excellence in Research for Australia (ERA).

 Australian science & research priorities

 The Australian Government has developed a set of science & research priorities, and corresponding practical research challenges, designed to increase investment in areas of immediate and critical importance to Australia and its place in the world:

 Australian and New Zealand Standard Research Classification (ANZSRC)